First inauguration of Donald Trump: Protests and demonstrations

+Bikers for Trump was founded by Chris Cox in 2016.
+The goal of the group was to ride to Cleveland, OH on their motorcycles to assist with the Republican National Convention and rally behind Trump.

 Protests occurred during the inauguration ceremonies in Washington, D.C.
 The vast majority of protesters, several thousand in all, were peaceful.
 DisruptJ20 protesters linked arms at security checkpoints and attempted to shut them down.
 Some elements of the protesters were black bloc groups and self described anarchists, and engaged in sporadic acts of vandalism, rioting, and violence.
 Six police officers sustained minor injuries, and at least one other person was injured.

 A total of 234 people were arrested and charged with rioting, launching controversial trials that gave rise to allegations that the government was overreaching.
 Ultimately, 21 defendants pleaded guilty, and all other defendants were either acquitted or had charges dropped by prosecutors; the government failed to obtain a guilty verdict at any trial.
 In December 2017, the first six people to be tried in connection with the events of January 20 were acquitted by a jury of all charges.
 Twenty other defendants pleaded guilty and prosecutors dropped cases against 20 others.
 In January 2018, prosecutors dropped charges against 129 other defendants.
 In May 2018, prosecutors dropped charges against seven more defendants, after the court found that prosecution had intentionally made misrepresentations to the court and hidden exculpatory evidence from defendants in violation of the Brady rule, and prosecutors also reduced charges against others.
 Finally, in July 2018, the government dropped charges against all remaining defendants.

 Sixty-seven Democratic U.S. representatives declined to attend Trump's inauguration, citing "what they described as his alarming and divisive policies, foreign interference in his election and his criticism of civil rights icon John Lewis, a congressman from Georgia".